Powered Sites

 About

 Green Lake Regional Park sits about 10 kilometres from Sea Lake on the Sea Lake-Birchip Road.
-It is known for sandy lake beaches, gum-tree shade, powered and unpowered camping, picnic and BBQ areas, swimming, boating, and bushwalking through nearby Mallee and Pine-Buloke woodland.
+It is known for sandy lake beaches, shady tree-lined banks, powered and unpowered camping, picnic and BBQ areas, swimming, boating, and bushwalking through nearby Mallee and Pine-Buloke woodland.

 Find us on the mapCamping